-Often, the seemingly simple things can make you spend hours chasing around tail.
+Often, the seemingly simple things can make you spend hours chasing around your tail.
 Like trying to connect to a MongoDB instance using KMongo.

 Basically, if you have checked out the KMongo quick start, setting up a client and fetching some data should be extremely easy: